10 Best Wine Making Barrels

 Buying Guide

 A wine making barrel is more than a decorative vessel; it is an active ingredient in your finished wine.
 The oak contributes tannins, vanillin, lactones, and gentle oxidation that shape aroma, mouthfeel, and color over weeks or months of contact.
-Choosing the right barrel means balancing capacity, oak origin, toast level, and included hardware against the kind of wine or spirit you plan to age.
+Choosing the right barrel means balancing capacity, oak origin, toast level, and included hardware against the kind of wine or spirit you plan to age, and against how often you bottle.

 Sizing and Capacity